Writing Your First MotionCommand

 just for this example, we'll always return true.

-virtual int isDirty() {
+virtual int isDirty() {return true;}

 isAlive()